 Butler County – Maridon Museum: Butler, Pennsylvania, is one of the last places in the world you would expect to find a world-class Asian art museum, but the Maridon Museum is definitely one of the best I’ve come across anywhere in the United States.
 The museum is the product of one woman’s collection, which has been put on display for everyone to enjoy.
 Find out more about visiting in my article about the museum.

 Cambria County – Johnstown Flood National Memorial: While Johnstown is a neat little city, it is best known for the devastating floods that have ripped through the community.
-The Johnstown Flood National Memorial will be at the top of my to-do list.
-The memorial commemorates an 1889 flood that destroyed the town and killed more than 2,000 people in the valley.
+The Johnstown Flood National Memorial commemorates an 1889 flood that destroyed the town and killed more than 2,000 people in the valley.
 For more information, check out our article on the memorial.

 Cameron County – The Little Museum: I’ve been to many great historical society museums in Pennsylvania, but The Little Museum in Cameron County stands out as one of the best.
 Despite having the fewest residents of any county in the state, there is a surprising amount of history to learn about.
 To find out more about this great museum, check out my full article on The Little Museum.